 Can I go home for a visit?
-Yes, after the first month.
+Yes, the earliest is after one month

 Home visits are a chance for you to practice the things you've learned.
 They're also a chance to connect with key supportive people or services.
 You can make a plan for a home visit after you've been with us for a month.
-Our transition counsellor will support you to make the plan and help organize the visit.
+Updated September 2024 Our substance use counsellor will support you to make the plan and help organize the visit.
 Family members who are approved (on your contact list) can visit you in Campbell River.